Army JCO, terrorist killed in encounter in J-K's Rajouri | Law-Order

 - India

+Based on specific input, a joint cordon and search operation was launched by the Army and police Thursday morning in Danna village of Thanamandi belt, PRO Defence (Jammu), Lt Col Devender Anand said.

+During the search operation in forested area of Danna village, the search party led by Junior Commissioned Officer (JCO) Subedar Ram Singh was fired upon by terrorists from a nearby densely forested area, he said.
+The JCO immediately retaliated and in the ensuing fire fight, one terrorist was neutralised, while Subedar Ram Singh suffered a gunshot wound, the official said.
+The valiant JCO was provided immediate first aid and evacuated to the nearest hospital.
+He, however, succumbed to injuries, he said.
+Singh (46) belonged to Salana village of Pauri Garhwal district of Uttarakhand, Lt Col Anand said, adding that he is survived by his wife, son and daughter.
+The nation will always remain indebted to him for the supreme sacrifice and devotion to duty, the PRO said.
+SP Rajouri Sheema Nabi Qasba, who led the operation, said the encounter is going on.

-This is the second encounter between terrorists and security personnel in August this year.
+This is the second encounter between terrorists and security personnel in the region in August this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)